-If you think that a relative, friend or co-worker is suffering from a gambling problem, or is not gambling responsible?
+Do you think a relative, friend or co-worker is suffering from a gambling problem, or is not gambling responsible?
 It’s important that you act.
 You can do this by letting the said person know how you feel or encourage the person to seek help.

 As mentioned, most addicts know that they have a problem and many, although not all, are relieved to get help and recognition.